Minneapolis City Council Approves Labor Standards Board as Mayor Weighs Support

 The policy has received pushback from business owners large and small.
 “There are many things that they shared that they need that are so valid,” said City Council member Katie Cashman.
 “Business interests are not in conflict with labor standards.”

 The city of Minneapolis has been partnering with small businesses and academics through the Minneapolis Small Business Project, which has the goal of strengthening the local economy through researching strategic interventions in support of small business and labor standards, with a particular focus on addressing systemic racial equity issues that lead to non-compliance.
 The project is a partnership between the Minneapolis Labor Standards Enforcement Division (LSED), the small business advocacy organization Main Street Alliance, and the Workplace Justice Lab at Rutgers University.
-The LSED, created in 2016 to enforce the Sick and Safe Time ordinance as well as other labor protections, is staffed by three investigators.
+The LSED, created in 2016 to enforce the Earned Sick and Safe Time ordinance as well as other labor protections, is staffed by three investigators.

 The project’s 2023 study on wage theft in Minneapolis estimates that over 32,000 low-wage workers across industries are paid below minimum wage each year.
 The study assessed claims from 2017 to 2022 and found that 54% of wage theft complaints came from businesses employing less than 20 people.

-During the City Council meeting, City Council member Emily Koski noted the recent presidential election results, pointing out that an incoming federal administration under president-elect Trump will likely undermine workers’ rights.
+During the City Council meeting, City Council member Emily Koski noted the recent presidential election results, pointing out that an incoming federal administration under President-elect Trump will likely undermine workers’ rights.
 “This attack on workers rights at the highest level of government will have far reaching consequences, consequences that will reach us in Minneapolis,” she said.
 “Our commitment to labor rights will soon be put to the test.”